Naval artillery: Firing

 The gunlock was operated by pulling a cord, or lanyard.
 The gun-captain could stand behind the gun, safely beyond its range of recoil, and sight along the barrel, firing when the roll of the ship lined the gun up with the enemy and so avoid the chance of the shot hitting the sea or flying high over the enemy's deck.
 Despite their advantages, gunlocks spread gradually as they could not be retrofitted to older guns.
-The British adopted them faster than the French, who had still not generally adopted them by the time of the Battle of Trafalgar (1805), placing them at a disadvantage as they were in general use by the Royal Navy at this time.
+The British adopted them faster than the French, who had still not generally adopted them by the time of the Battle of Trafalgar in 1805, placing them at a disadvantage as they were in general use by the Royal Navy at this time.
 After the introduction of gunlocks, linstocks were retained, but only as a backup means of firing.